How to apply

 Please ‘Create a new account’ on the postgraduate application system.
 Enter the programme code as 8206F, select ‘PhD Power Electronics for Sustainable Electric Propulsion' as the programme of study and PESEP20 as the studentship code.
 In the covering letter please quote reference code PESEP20 and state how your interests and experience relate to the CDT.

 Please ‘Create a new account’ on the postgraduate application system.
-Enter the programme code as U8PPESEP Select ‘PhD Electrical and Electronic Engineering’ as the programme of study.
+During program selection, select ‘Postgraduate Research’ > ’2021 Academic Year’ > Search with Keyword: ‘CDT’, Subject Area: ‘Engineering’, and choose ‘Doctor of Philosophy - Power Electronics: Sustainable Electric Propulsion’.
+Confirm by checking the course code is ‘U8PPESEP’.
 In the covering letter please ensure you quote Professor Mark Johnson, Co-Director of the CDT and state how your interests and experience relate to the CDT.

 The deadline for applications is Sunday 28 February 2021.

 The following documentation is required as part of the CDT submission process:

 - Covering letter explaining why you are applying for the CDT

 - If English is not your first language, a copy of your English language qualifications